Why Are My Honey Bees On The Ground?

 Bee Bearding at Hive Entrance

 One situation that often strikes fear in new beekeepers is seeing masses of bees hanging off the front of the hive.
-The fear is that the they are getting ready to leave.
+Are the bees leaving or running away?
+This can happen if the colony is starting to cast a bee swarm.

-This can happen when if the colony decides to swarm.
-However, usually, this phenomenon is called bee bearding.
+However, usually this is a phenomenon called bee bearding.
 The girls are simply sitting outside on the front porch during a hot humid evening.

 While not a sign of an imminent swarming, strong colonies are more crowded and more likely to form a beard.
 They are also most likely to swarm so routine inspections are a great idea when you see a lot of beards.